 Given its sharp flavor, one of the most common ways to use spicy fermented bean paste is to add it to various types of Chinese dishes, such as salads, stews, soups, marinades, and stir-fries for an extra punch.
 Classic Sichuan and Chongqing hotpots will also use this bean paste in large quantities.
 In its cooked form, it is mainly used for accompanying meals, much like Lao Gan Ma Spicy Fermented Black Bean Sauce.
 These sauces taste really rich and can be used as a dip for dumplings or as a dressing for cooked food.

-The bean paste is very spicy and salty, so be mindful of the amount used when cooking with it, and reduce or eliminate the amount of salt accordingly.
+As the name suggests, the paste is very spicy and salty, so be mindful of the amount you use when cooking and reduce or eliminate the amount of salt accordingly.

-Be aware that there are several types of Asian spices that go by the name fermented bean paste, including Japanese miso and Korean gochujiang.
-There are also several Chinese condiments that are always referred to as fermented bean paste, for example, douchijiang (black bean paste) and huangjiang (yellow soybean paste).
+Be aware that there are many Asian condiments that go by the name “fermented bean paste”, including Japanese miso and Korean gochujang.
+There are also several Chinese condiments that are always referred to as fermented bean paste, for example, dòu chǐ jiàng (black bean paste) and huáng jiàng (yellow soybean paste).
 They have very distinct flavors and shouldn’t be used as alternatives.
-Try to jot down the ingredient’s original name before shopping, so you can be sure to pick the right type.
+Try to jot down the ingredient’s original name in Chinese before shopping, so you can be sure to pick the right type.

-Once opened, the paste can be stored in an airtight jar in the fridge for up to 3 months.
+Once opened, the spicy fermented bean paste can be stored in an airtight container or jar in the fridge for up to 3 months.